-Study: 'Persistent Racial Inequality' Cost Hollywood $10 Billion a Year
+Study: 'Persistent Racial Inequities' Costing Hollywood $10 Billion a Year

-“Persistent racial inequality” is costing Hollywood roughly $10 billion a year, according to a new study released on Thursday by McKinsey and Company.
+A-list Hollywood celebrities have donated millions of dollars to social justice causes, including the Marxist political organization Black Lives Matter.
+Meanwhile, their own industry is suffers from “persistent racial inequities” which is costing Hollywood roughly $10 billion a year, according to a new study released on Thursday by McKinsey and Company.

 In a study examining “racial complexities and challenges of this dynamic workplace” throughout “the entire film and TV ecosystem,” McKinsey says it has found that addressing “racial inequities” in Hollywood could result in a 7 percent increase in annual revenues.